Colostrum: rebuild your immune system, repair your gut, help prevent viral infection, and improve hair & skin health with this magical superfood

 If the goal of say the flu vaccine is to create and increase the number of antibodies against the flu to better defend against infection in the future, but colostrum already has those antibodies naturally present, why not just supplement with those antibodies from a natural food source?

-This study shows that that approach is not only effective in general, but the most effective strategy.
+This study shows that this approach is not only effective in general, but is actually the most effective strategy.

 Therefore, it’s probably reasonable to assume that the same, or at least similar, would be true of colostrum’s ability to protect against most other airborne viral infections.